 - All graphics must be in digital form, either digitally generated or scanned.
-Preferred formats are .tif, .ai, .jpg, or press-ready .pdf. - Images must both be embedded in the manuscript, and sent as separate files. - Images in raster format must, at minimum, be 1000px wide; at least 2000px is strongly preferred. - Where possible, graphics should have a transparent, rather than a white, background. - The editors the right to make minor adjustments to illustrations. - Authors are responsible for ensuring that they have permission to use all illustrations. - Image orientation should be the same as intended for final publication. - For vector files, fonts should be embedded or converted to outlines.
+Preferred formats are .tif, .ai, .eps, .jpg, or press-ready .pdf. - Images must not be embedded in the manuscript, but should instead be included as separate files. - Color images should be submitted in CMYK mode where possible. - Images in raster format must, at minimum, be 600px wide; at least 1000px is strongly preferred.
+Images will be printed at 300 ppi. - Where possible, graphics should have a transparent, rather than a white, background. - Digital art files should be cropped to remove non-printing borders (such as unnecessary white space around an image). - The editor reserves the right to make minor adjustments to illustrations. - Authors are responsible for ensuring that they have permission to use all illustrations. - Image orientation should be the same as intended for print.

-- Type sizes below 6 point should be avoided. - Captions should not be part of the illustration.
+- For vector files, fonts should be embedded or converted to outlines. - Type sizes below 6 point should be avoided. - Captions should not be part of the illustration.
 Instead, please supply captions within the text of the article.

-For questions on specific guidelines for graphics, please contact Assistant Editor Daniel P. Huffman for more information: daniel.p.huffman@gmail.com.
+For questions on specific guidelines for graphics, please contact Daniel Huffman, Assistant Editor,

+(daniel.p.huffman@gmail.com).